 The Perfect Blend of Writing Trends and Timelessness

 I think an approach somewhere in the middle ground is the best.
-Know what the marketplace is doing so that you can give yourself a fighting chance.
+Familiarize yourself with children’s book writing trends so that you can give yourself a fighting chance.
 But don’t dwell on trends or haunt the deals notices too closely.
 Stick to your original ideas and pursue them passionately, as long as you’re also keeping a distant eye on what it might be like to sell them down the road.
 This, to me, is the sane road.

-What kind of writer are you when it comes to paying attention to the market?
+What kind of writer are you when it comes to paying attention to publishing trends?
 Do you let it dictate, or do you follow your heart and then see if there’s a spot for what you’ve created?
 Or are you a little bit of both?

 Wondering if your idea has market potential?
 Hire me as your book editor or manuscript consultant and I can give you feedback for where your project might fit into the publishing scene.